The injury rate has tripled since the helmet law.

 - The helmet law discouraged the safer cyclists.

-But wait, the study authors claim the helmet law was a success!
+But wait, the study claims the helmet law was a success!

 Despite the large increase in head injuries, the study claims: